Cara Japon MBPsS, MBACP - Integrative Counsellor

 I am fully insured and have current DBS checks.

 Please contact me via mobile or email and I will respond as soon as possible.
-We can arrange a mutual convenient time and day to meet for an initial assessment.
+We can arrange a mutually convenient time and day to meet for an initial assessment.
 From there we can arrange future appointments at the end of each session.

 Maps & Directions